kburchfiel/rope/README.md

 I am a Plover enthusiast, but I am not a professional stenotypist, and I am still working on building my speed.
 Although I think my outline additions will help me boost my speed, I don't have any proof that these outlines will be faster than the original outlines also listed.
 Therefore, use these new outlines at your own risk!

-# #Source for the original frequency list and frequency stats:
+**ource for the original frequency list and frequency stats:

 The words in ROPE's single-word deck and their corresponding frequency statistics come from the New General Service List Website (http://www.newgeneralservicelist.org/ ) (Browne, C., Culligan, B., and Phillips, J).
 The "NGSL Stats & Frequencies to 34K" list was the main source of words and is available at http://www.newgeneralservicelist.org/s/NGSL-101-with-SFI.xlsx .